 \subsubsection{Data Augmentation}

 In this section, we explore the influence of data augmentation in detail.
-The experiments on data augmentation are conducted on DOTA-v1.5.
-In ~\cite{li2019learning}, the authors used data augmentation of multi-scale training and testing, as well as rotation training.
-We follow the data augmentation strategies in ~\cite{li2019learning} and further conduct rotation testing.
+We followed the multi-scale training, testing, and rotation training strategies in~\cite{li2019learning} and further conduct rotation testing.
+Note that as data augmentation often produces a huge number of patches and will dramatically increase the time complexity of experiments, we conduct our ablation study of data augmentation on DOTA-v1.5, which is similar to DOTA-v2.0 in data distribution while much smaller.
 The model we select is Faster R-CNN OBB + RoI Transformer.
 We choose R-50-FPN as the backbone and adopt five data augmentation strategies.
 The first is the high patch overlap.
 We change the overlap between patches from 200 to 512 since the large instances may be cut off at the edge.
 The second and third are multi-scale training and testing, respectively.
 We resize the original images by factors of [0.5, 1.0, 1.5] and then crop the original images into patches of size $1,024\times1,024$.
 The fourth is the rotation training.
 For images with roundabouts and storage tanks, we rotate the patches randomly by four angles $[\pi/2, \pi, -\pi/2, -\pi]$.
 For images with the other categories, we rotate the angle randomly from $[-\pi, \pi]$ continuously during training.
-The last is rotation during testing, we rotate the images at four angles ($[0, \pi/2, \pi, 3\pi/2]$).
-As shown in Tab.~\ref{data_augmentation_ablation}, both scale and rotation data augmentations improve the performance of object detection by a large margin, which is consistent with the large scale and orientation variations in DOTA.
+We also rotate the images at four angles ($[0, \pi/2, \pi, 3\pi/2]$) during testing. \jian{When performing test time augmentation, the results from images at different angles and scales are merged through the Non-Maximum Suppression (NMS) process in the original image coordinates.} As shown in Tab.~\ref{data_augmentation_ablation}, both scale and rotation data augmentations improve the performance of object detection by a large margin, which is consistent with the large scale and orientation variations in DOTA.
 Furthermore, this baseline model already used a feature pyramid network (FPN) and RoI Transformer.
 This indicates that the FPN and RoI Transformer do not completely solve the problem of scale and rotation variations, and geometric modeling with CNNs is still an open problem.